NEA taking the past into the future

 Policy Regarding Presentation and Discussion of Sensitive Material

-Content presented at NEA conferences or meetings or via online forums/listserv posts may at times deal with sensitive subject matter, ranging from visually sensitive historical material (such as images related to acts of genocide) to sexually explicit language or images (such as in archival letters, nude photographs, or film or audio recordings).
+Content presented at in-person or online NEA conferences, meetings, symposiums, workshops, or via online forums/listserv posts may at times deal with the sensitive subject matter, ranging from visually sensitive historical material (such as images related to acts of genocide) to sexually explicit language or images (such as in archival letters, nude photographs, or film or audio recordings).
 Participants are reminded that all sessions/communications have the potential to include discussion on these topics.
 Those presenting such subject matter are asked to be as clear and upfront as possible about session content so that attendees may make an informed decision regarding their participation.

 Reporting

-Any participant in an NEA event or NEA virtual or physical space who experiences or witnesses conduct they believe violates the NEA Code of Conduct is encouraged to report the incident either personally or anonymously (see details below) to the organization.
+Any participant in an in-person or virtual NEA event or space who experiences or witnesses conduct they believe violates the NEA code of conduct [link] is encouraged to report the incident either personally or anonymously (see details below) to the organization so that we may address your concerns.

-If you are reporting a violation after the conclusion of an event and/or are unable to find a designated Community Advocate to speak with, you may contact the Inclusion and Diversity Committee (IDC) at
+If you are reporting a violation after the conclusion of an event, you may always contact the Inclusion and Diversity Committee or complete our anonymous incident form to make a report.

 Making a Personal Report

-If you witness or experience harassment you believe violates the NEA code of conduct, and are comfortable speaking to an NEA representative personally, please report the incident as soon as is feasible to the designated NEA Community Advocate(s) responsible for the event or space in which the violation occurred.
+IIf you witness or experience harassment you believe violates the NEA code of conduct, and are comfortable speaking to an NEA representative personally, please report the incident as soon as is feasible to the Inclusion and Diversity Committee.

-If you feel that you are in immediate danger at any time contact law enforcement (by dialing 911) or, if applicable, the facility front desk without delay.
+If you feel that you and/or another person are in immediate danger at any time contact emergency responders (by dialing 911) and/or, if applicable, the facility front desk without delay.
+The Code of Conduct form is not intended or designed to report emergency situations requiring an immediate response.

-For all other incidents of harassment, please contact the designated CA and/or IDC for assistance.
+For all other incidents of harassment, please contact the Inclusion and Diversity Committee.

-Go to the meeting registration or quiet room and ask the NEA representative there to contact one of the designated Community Advocates on duty.
-You may be asked for a cell phone number at which the CA can reach you.
+If you are attending in person, go to the meeting registration desk and ask the NEA representative there to contact an IDC member on duty.
+You may be asked for a cell phone number or email address at which the IDC can reach you.
+If you are attending virtually, email the Inclusion and Diversity Committee.
+You can also contact the virtual session host/monitor and ask them to contact the Inclusion and Diversity Committee representative.

 Other NEA events

-Discuss any concerns with the designated CA, instructor, moderator and/or contact the Inclusion and Diversity Committee at diversity@newenglandarchivists.org.
+Discuss any concerns with the instructor, moderator and/or contact the Inclusion and Diversity Committee.

 In NEA online spaces